Since a few years, drag and drop builders have attracted significant attention in the world of WordPress website development.

 Very easy, right?
 Unfortunately, I found out that the theme I was using (Twenty-Nineteen) was adding margins on top and bottom of my created pages.
 It was, happily, an easy issue to fix using Visual Composer’s Design Options.
 As shown below, the only thing I had to do was to adjust the margins values to fit my needs.
 Thanks to Visual Composer, I was able to preview the result instantly.

-So now, my Visual Composer test page is online and you can view it here.
 Most people would stop right there, but as a web developer, I was interested in checking the page source code as well as its loading speed.

 The source code, as I expected, is messier than what a quality front-end developer would code.
 That being said, it’s far from the worse I have seen.